danlamanna/danlamanna.com/content/posts/building-search-dsls-with-django.md

 {{< / highlight >}}

 ## 🤯
-`pp.Or` says match *any* of the parser elements we give e.g. require the string specify a status OR an author, not both. `pp.OneOrMore` matches one or more of those terms, which is what lets the search specify a status and an author.
+`pp.Or` says match *any* of the parser elements we give e.g. require the string to specify a status OR an author, not both. `pp.OneOrMore` matches one or more of those terms, which is what lets the search specify a status and an author.

 Now we can parse any combination of strings that contain at least one of our search terms, and we'll get a list of `Q` objects that can compose with the bitwise AND operator to create a single `Q` object for the Django ORM.